 Carol J Jones (b.1993) is a composer of orchestral, chamber and choral music based in the UK.
 Originally trained as a dancer, her unique approach to composition encompasses everything from neurons firing to supernova explosions.
 Her music has been broadcast on BBC One, BBC Radio 3 and BBC World Service and has been performed across the UK.

-She has worked with ensembles and artists including the BBC National Orchestra of Wales, London Contemporary Orchestra, Oxford Philharmonic Orchestra, the Commonwealth Festival Orchestra and Choir, Heath Quartet, Armida Quartet, Fidelio Trio, Ensemble Entropy, Joby Burgess, Fenella Humphreys, Charlie Lovell-Jones, Catherine Ring, in venues across the UK including Westminster Abbey, Hoddinott Hall and St Magnus Catherdral.
+She has worked with ensembles and artists including the BBC National Orchestra of Wales, Oxford Philharmonic Orchestra, London Contemporary Orchestra, the Commonwealth Festival Orchestra and Choir, Heath Quartet, Armida Quartet, Fidelio Trio, Red Note Ensemble, Ensemble Entropy, Joby Burgess, Fenella Humphreys, Charlie Lovell-Jones, Catherine Ring, in venues across the UK including Westminster Abbey, Hoddinott Hall and St Magnus Catherdral.
 Her choral music has been performed by Worcester College Chapel Choir and Scholar Cantorum.
 Her music has been performed at festivals including Dartington International Summer School, Cheltenham Music Festival, St Magnus International Music Festival, London Festival of Contemporary Church Music, Vale of Glamorgan Festival, and has been broadcast on BBC One, BBC Radio 3 and BBC World Service.

 Jones studied music at Cardiff University.
 She is currently studying for a DPhil in Music Composition at University of Oxford under Robert Saxton.